launchdarkly/terraform-provider-launchdarkly/website/docs/d/webhook.html.markdown

 - `url` - The URL of the remote webhook.

 - `enabled` - Whether the webhook is enabled.
+Note: this attribute is **deprecated** in favor or `on`.
+Please update all references of `enabled` to `on` to maintain compatibility with future versions.

 - `name` - The webhook's human-readable name.